The Value of Georgia's Cities

 On the whole, cities also tend to be more racially diverse: there are 1.1 White residents for every Black resident; whereas in unincorporated areas, there are 2.4 White residents for every Black resident.

 Three-quarters of Georgia cities have a population of 5000 or less, on par with the country as a whole.
-These small communities that together serve over 512,000 Georgians continue to rely on intergovernmental partnerships and resources for key services like broadband and electricity.
+These small communities that together serve over 511,000 Georgians rely heavily on regional partnerships and intergovernmental resources to provide key services like broadband and electricity.

 In 2022, the Census Bureau redefined the criteria for urban and rural areas, the classification of which plays a role in how federal dollars are distributed.
 The population threshold to classify as an urban areas was lifted to 5,000 from 2,500.
 The 2020 Census urban areas following this update can be found here.
 Some cities below 5,000 may be an urban area if they meet certain new housing criteria of having at least 2,000 housing units.
 This PBS article provides an overview of the reclassification.